Black Rock Rangers

 Burn Perimeter Support (BPS)

-Burn Perimeter Support trains and provides volunteers to help stand the perimeter line at art burns of all sizes.
+Burn Perimeter Support (BPS) trains and provides volunteers to help stand the perimeter line at art burns of all sizes.
 These perimeters are set at a predetermined radius where participants can congregate and watch these spectacular events that may involve pyrotechnics, falling embers, and sometimes fire tornadoes.
-By keeping the crowd at a safe distance, BPS has the important job of keeping an eye on the crowd, instead of watching the fantastic display behind them.
+By keeping the crowd at a safe distance, BPS has the important job of keeping an eye on the crowd instead of watching the fantastic display behind them.